 How did you get started?
 Did you always want to be an artist/illustrator?

 What training do you have?
-For instance, self-trained, art school, degree?
+For instance, are you self-trained, did you attend art school, do you have an art-related degree?

 Do you have any upcoming projects you'd like to discuss, or other news to share?